aguirreFabian/asymmetric-networks/OPN/README.md

-# MCMC sampling of OPN
+# Code for the OPN

+'''opn-soft.py'''